 - Limit the amount of Food before your planning Car Trips with your Cat(s) and speak with the Vet in advance about the amount of Food to be given for any Trips to avoid the likelihood of vomiting

-- If you are planning to bring your Cat to the Vet, first make the arrangement with the Vet to schedule for preferably a quieter day and once you are the Vet’s office, then don’t put your Cat Carrier on the floor but instead keep it up on a bench or table to help your Cat to avoid seeing strange Dogs
+- If you are planning to bring your Cat to the Vet, first make the arrangement with the Vet to schedule for preferably a quieter day and once you are the Vet’s office, then don’t put your Cat Carrier on the floor but instead keep it up on a bench or table or even your lap to help your Cat to avoid seeing Strangers or Dogs or other animals

 Verdict: Remember to keep your Cat calm for any Car Trips.
 By carefully following the aforesaid guidelines for travelling with your Cat(s), perhaps your Cat(s) will even enjoy the Car Trips with you.

-If your Cat(s) continues to face problems getting into the Carrier, with Car Trips and (or) with any other stressful aspect, then kindly speak with your Veterinarian to seek further advice.
+If your Cat(s) continues to face problems: getting into the Carrier, with Car Trips and/ or with any other stressful aspect; then kindly consult with your Veterinarian to seek further advice.